 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Notes Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.